-In its inaugural year, DELTA provided funding for six projects, which were selected from a highly competitive field of 64 proposals.
-Each of the funded projects will deploy innovative uses of digital technology to enhance the university’s teaching and learning enterprise for a wide variety of populations, including Johns Hopkins graduate students, undergraduates, and faculty as well as high school students in Baltimore.
+In its second year, DELTA provided funding for seven projects, which were selected from a highly competitive field of 43 proposals.
+Each of the funded projects will deploy innovative uses of digital technology to enhance the university’s teaching and learning enterprise for a wide variety of populations, including Johns Hopkins graduate students, undergraduates, faculty, and patients.

 Office of the Provost